petroslk/dicom2tiff/README.md

 ## Important info

 dicom2tiff will write a temporary file which can be quite large, so make sure you have enough space on your disk.
+Please remove any files that are not dicom layers (files with .import or .graphics should be removed)

 ## Issues